When your child is referred

-When your child comes into care with Wanslea foster carers:
+When your child comes into care with Wanslea foster carer:

 ➢ Your child will be encouraged to keep in contact with you, by telephone or visits.

 ➢ A Wanslea social worker will keep you informed about your child’s wellbeing.

 ➢ Where possible, your child will continue at their usual school or day care.
 If this is not possible, they may need to be enrolled at another school while they are in foster care.

 ➢ Foster carers will respect your child’s religion, cultural practices and food requirements.